Jorenar/blog/_posts/2020-07-31-start-with-c.md

 but in Java, for example, to copy array you will be tempted to call method `arraycopy()`.
 But how does it work?

-Remember part about no needless code, but the existing one being fast?
+Remember the part about no needless code, but the existing one being fast?
 In C, there is no such function (no such obvious one), because in various situations, different ways of making copy are more optimal than others.
 You need to actually learn what's going on there.